 - Make sure that the Upload speed is adequate.
 DM Cloud uses just as much upload as download bandwidth.
 For example, some ISP’s services are cheaper because while the download speed used for normal Internet browsing is fast, the upload speeds are very slow.
 An ISP might advertise a 300Kbps DSL, which is great 300/30 is about 10 users.
 What they do not tell you is that the 300Kbps is just the download speed while the upload speed is actually only 50Kbps (again 50Kbps is fine for a single user, add 2 or 3 users and performance could be compromised).

 - Latency is the amount of time, measured in milliseconds (1000ms = 1 second), that it takes for data to cross a network between two computers.
 On computers that are connected to the same switch, latency should only be 2 or 3ms.
 Most connections over the Internet will have latency in the 30 to 40ms range (even 100 to 200ms is acceptable).
 Connections bounced over a satellite might have 700 to 1000ms latency (such as DIRECTV’s Internet service), which will yield poorer performance.
 The easiest way to test your latency in MS Windows is to open up a command prompt window and type “ping designmanager.com”.
-There are also a few ping tests like http://www.pingtest.net.
+There are also a few ping tests like the one you can find here http://www.speedtest.net/apps/desktop

 - Jitter is the consistency in the timing in which packets are sent and received.
 Even if an Internet connection has a slower latency of say 200ms, as long as it is consistent (always right around 200ms) and does not vary (30ms one time, 400ms the next), the user will can still have a good experience.